Sexuality in Later Life

 Surgery.
 Many of us worry about having any kind of surgery—it may be even more troubling when the breasts or genital area are involved.
 Most people do return to the kind of sex life they enjoyed before surgery.

-Hysterectomy is surgery to remove a woman’s uterus.
+Hysterectomy is surgery to remove a woman’s uterus because of pain, bleeding, fibroids, or other reasons.
 Often, when an older woman has a hysterectomy, the ovaries are also removed.
-The surgery can leave both women and men worried about their sex lives.
-If you’re afraid that a hysterectomy will change your sex life, talk with your gynecologist or surgeon.
+Deciding whether to have this surgery can leave both women and their partners worried about their future sex life.
+If you’re concerned about any changes you might experience with a hysterectomy, talk with your gynecologist or surgeon.

-Mastectomy is surgery to remove all or part of a woman’s breast.
-This surgery may cause some women to lose their sexual interest or their sense of being desired or feeling feminine.
+Mastectomy is surgery to remove all or part of a woman’s breast because of breast cancer.
+This surgery may cause some women to lose their sexual interest, or it may leave them feeling less desirable or attractive to their partners.
 In addition to talking with your doctor, sometimes it is useful to talk with other women who have had this surgery.
-Programs like the American Cancer Society’s (ACS) “Reach to Recovery” can be helpful for both women and men.
+Programs like the American Cancer Society’s “Reach to Recovery” can be helpful for both women and men.
 If you want your breast rebuilt (reconstruction), talk to your cancer doctor or surgeon.

 Prostatectomy is surgery that removes all or part of a man’s prostate because of cancer or an enlarged prostate.
 It may cause urinary incontinence or ED.
-If removal of the prostate gland is needed, talk to your doctor before surgery about your concerns.
+If you need this operation, talk with your doctor before surgery about your concerns.

 Medications.
 Some drugs can cause sexual problems.
-These include some blood pressure medicines, antihistamines, antidepressants, tranquilizers, appetite suppressants, drugs for mental problems, and ulcer drugs.
+These include some blood pressure medicines, antihistamines, antidepressants, tranquilizers, Parkinson’s disease or cancer medications, appetite suppressants, drugs for mental problems, and ulcer drugs.
 Some can lead to ED or make it hard for men to ejaculate.
 Some drugs can reduce a woman’s sexual desire or cause vaginal dryness or difficulty with arousal and orgasm.
 Check with your doctor to see if there is a different drug without this side effect.

 Alcohol.
 Too much alcohol can cause erection problems in men and delay orgasm in women.